dtashley/LibNum/README.md

   - Size of the data type in bits, or "n" for arbitrary.
   - Representation code:
     - "a" for returned by value via the function name.
-    - "b" for returned by reference via the function name, return value may not be null.
+    - "b" for returned by reference via the function name, pointer supplied by caller may not be null.
-    - "c" for returned by reference via the function name, return value may be null, and caller must test before using pointer.
+    - "c" for returned by reference via the function name, pointer supplied by caller may be null, and library function must test before using pointer.
     - "d" for passed by value through the parameter list.
-    - "e" for passed by reference through the parameter list, value may not be null.
+    - "e" for passed by reference through the parameter list, pointer supplied by caller may not be null.
-    - "f" for passed by reference through the parameter list, value may be null, and called function must test before using pointer.
+    - "f" for passed by reference through the parameter list, pointer supplied by caller may be null, and library function must test before using pointer.
 - Function naming:  function names will have the following components, in order.
   - *Ln*, for *L*ib*N*um.
   - Function family.